NickStrupat/EntityFramework.Rx/README.md

 ### Remarks

-Specifying a DbContext type with `DbObservable<T>` will contrain events to entities in a DbContext instance of that type.
+Specifying a DbContext type with `DbObservable<T>` will constrain events to entities in a DbContext instance of that type.

 Events provided by this library and the library which supports it ([EntityFramework.Triggers](https://github.com/NickStrupat/EntityFramework.Triggers)) are co-variant.
 You can use a base class as `T` in `DbObservable<T>` and the events will be raised as expected.